hyunkyu-Park/66DaysOfData.R2/README.md

 ![formula](https://user-images.githubusercontent.com/68415173/113686748-91655c80-9702-11eb-98e6-2331edf9c1aa.png)

 In formula, α signifies learning rate in ML.
 The range of changes in W depends on the value of alpha.

+__Day 17__

+ㆍMulti variable linear regression - Generally, Predicting with a variety of meaningful information is more accurate than predicting with just one piece of information.
+For example, predicting with single information such as study time could be barely accurate, but anticipating with multi variables such as previous test scores, study time would be more precise.